California

 Sunset Beach, Oahu, Hawaii

 On the North Shore, this area is known for its big waves during the winter.
-Though the summer offers calmer water and an uncrowded long stretch of straw-colored sand.
+The summer offers calmer water and an uncrowded long stretch of straw-colored sand.

 Located north of Pūpūkea-Paumalū Forest Reserve.
 Parking along the Highway 83.